 Some folks opt for pre-packaged foods to avoid the time and energy spent on cooking.
-This magic appliance will cook your food extremely fast, and save you from unhealthy snacks.
+This magic appliance will cook your food extremely fast and save you from unhealthy snacks.
 If you want to take the guilt away from the guilty pleasure of snacking, or if you’re trying a new diet that doesn’t involve oil, you should include an air fryer in your shopping list.

 Food can be quickly cooked to achieve the same results as when roasting, baking, toasting or frying.
 When you switch to a healthier lifestyle by investing in an air fryer, you increase your chances of living a long and happy life.
-So to answer your question, when compared side-by-side with other frying methods, air fryers are healthy to use.
+So answering your question, when compared side-by-side with other frying methods, air fryers are healthy to use.

 What is Some Of The Best Food To Air Fry?

 As a general rule of the thumb, any food you’re used to frying, like chicken wings and potatoes, can be air fried.
 When making home-made sweet potato fries, for instance, it can be challenging to make them crispy in your conventional oven.
 But with an air fryer, you can sprinkle them with a seasoning of your choice and a dash of oil, put them in your air fryer and enjoy!